Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics

 Understanding the effects of mass transfer on droplet spreading is of high importance for a variety of industrial applications, and, utilising predictive models to simulate contact line spreading can facilitate the development and improvement of these technologies, as well as enhance our understanding of the natural world.
 However, the study of the underlying dynamics is inherently complex due to the multi-scale nature of the problem.
 Therefore, in this exploratory work we considered the 2D geometry to elucidate some of the key observed behaviors, as well as to gain new perspectives and insights into unravelling the dynamics of the arguably more complex 3D problem.
 Specifically, the method of matched asymptotic analysis was leveraged to derive a set of simplified models which approximate the solution of the governing PDE in the limit of vanishingly small slip lengths and slow contact line velocities, which in all cases considered, predict the dynamics of the full problem with remarkable accuracy, at least within the domain of applicability of the theory.

 The analysis undertaken holds for any spatiotemporal dependence for the flux term and pertains in the distinguished limit when $\dot{v}$ and $\dot{a}_\pm$ are both $O(1/|\ln \lambda|)$, so that changes occur sufficiently slowly.
-In this limit, a quasistatic expansion is applicable so that the contact line velocities and the mass transfer terms are considered in the next-to-leading-order terms in the asymptotic expansion.
+In this limit, a quasistatic expansion is applicable so that the contact line velocities and the mass transfer terms are considered in the next-to-leading-order terms in the asymptotic expansion, extending the study in Ref.~\cite{OLIVER2015}, which considered ideal surfaces, constant $q$ and retained only $O(1/|\ln\lambda|)$ terms in the asymptotics.
 Although the evolution equations we obtained apply for arbitrary mass fluxes, we opted to limit our discussion to cases where it vanishes at the contact points, primarily to avoid any implementation difficulties that would have arisen had we solved for the evolution of the droplet fronts using the transcendental equations~\eqref{transcendental}.